FAQs

 What divisions are included in the cheer competitions?

-We are proud to offer competition opportunities to a wide variety of squads: Varsity (A, B, C, D, Coed), High School Time-Out Small & Large, JV, Jr. High Small and Large, Jr. High Time-Out, All-Girl Partner Stunt Group, Coed Partner Stunt Group, and Individual (HS Seniors only).
+We are proud to offer competition opportunities to a wide variety of squads: Varsity (A, B, C, D, Coed), High School Time-Out Small & Large, JV, Freshman (pending a minimum of 5 enrolled teams), Jr. High Small and Large, Jr. High Time-Out, All-Girl Partner Stunt Group, Coed Partner Stunt Group, and Individual (HS Seniors only).

 How do teams enter the IASP sponsored cheer competitions?